 We do not recommend taking acetazolamide for people planning to undertake routine ascents.
 Most people who acclimatise properly do not need it.
 Taking Diamox (acetazolamide) can give a false sense of security.

 1. For the treatment of mild early acute mountain sickness (headache, fatigue, light headedness, difficulty with sleep): Diamox 250mg (one tablet) twice daily until symptoms resolve, when planned ascent can be resumed.

-2. Where rapid ascent without proper acclimatisation cannot be avoided: Diamox 250mg (one tablet) twice daily.
-Continue for 2-3 days after final altitude is reached.
+2. Where rapid ascent without proper acclimatisation cannot be avoided: Diamox 250mg (one tablet) twice daily, started the day before ascent or as soon as possible after starting to ascend and continue for 2-3 days after final altitude is reached.